hwright44/final_project_repository/README.md

  I used similar code to write to a csv file multiple times without creating another header.
  If the file did not exist, we created one.
 If it did exist we just simply added to the existing file.
- I neede help from this website in order to make the code function properly.
+ I needed help from this website in order to make the code function properly.